Flying anywhere around Christmas time is bound to be expensive. Flights between Sydney and South Africa were no exception.

 So we decided to spend 24 hours in Singapore on the way over to South Africa and then another four nights on the return leg.
 A cushion between long haul flights and a decent amount of time overall to visit a city that is generally popular for short stopovers.
 I was excited!

 We arrived in the early evening, full of expectation but weary from the long flight.
 We have friends that live in Singapore who we planned on staying with on the way back but for our first short stop in the country we decided to treat ourselves to a fancy hotel stay.
-I found a great deal for the four star Dorsett Hotel located in Chinatown and as soon as we pulled up outside, I knew I had made the right choice.
+There are so many incredible hotels to choose from in Singapore, and I found a great deal for the four star Dorsett Hotel located in Chinatown.
+As soon as we pulled up outside, I knew I had made the right choice.

 Modern and elegant with a sleek interior, the hotel lobby was grand but welcoming, with a large Christmas tree taking pride of place in front of the Reception desk.
 A giant crystal chandelier hung from the ceiling and a piano played tunes in the corner.
 What stood out to me the most about the hotel were the funky touches that gave the Dorsett a distinct personality that so many other high end hotels lack.